 Through horse-based activities, teens gain confidence, build trust, and form healthier boundaries.
 Moreover, learning how to work with and take care of a horse, with the guidance of an equine therapist, helps clients practice empathy and develop authentic connections.

-Moreover, Equine Assisted Therapy is particularly effective for teens because it allows them to address emotions and issues through direct experience and nonverbal communication.
+This form of therapy is particularly effective for teens because it allows them to address emotions and issues through direct experience and nonverbal communication.
 Consequently, it can be especially helpful for teens who are resistant to talk therapy.

-History of Equine Assisted Therapy
+History of Equine Therapy

 The Equine Assisted Growth and Learning Association (Eagala) was founded in 1999.
 It was one of the first organizations to develop professional standards for incorporating horses into mental health treatment.
-Every certified Eagala practitioner is a credentialed Mental Health Professional or Equine Specialist.
-Thus, they receive standardized hands-on training, assessment, and mentorship.

 Furthermore, equine therapy reduces anxiety and depression through physiological changes.
 Studies show that animal-assisted therapy reduces cortisol, the stress hormone.
 In addition, spending time with animals lowers blood pressure.
 And it increases the release of oxytocin, a natural chemical that promotes feelings of positivity and connection.

-The Benefits of Equine Assisted Therapy
+The Benefits of Equine-Assisted Therapy

-Greater confidence and self-esteem:
+Greater Confidence and Self-Esteem

-Sense of trust:
+Sense of Trust